lraycheva/core/tutorials/guides/03_angular/angular.md

 }
 ```

 Repeat the exact same steps for the **Stocks** app.
-As a result, both applications should have a selector in the top right corner that allows the user to pick a channel.
+As a result, both apps should have a selector in the top right corner that allows the user to pick a channel.

 ### 6.3.
 Publishing and Subscribing